Giskard-AI/giskard-hub/script-docs/oss/sdk/index.rst

    **🚀 Love Giskard Open Source?**

-   Try it to the next level with **Giskard Hub** - featuring a friendly UI, team collaboration, continuous red teaming, enterprise security, and a **free trial**!
+   Try it to the next level with **Giskard Hub** - featuring a friendly UI, team collaboration, continuous red teaming, enterprise security, and a **trial**!

    `Explore our features to Giskard Hub </start/comparison.html>`_ and learn how it can help you with enterprise-grade AI testing.